spine-tools/SpineOpt.jl/docs/src/advanced_concepts/unit_commitment.md

 The minimum downtime restrictions operate in very much the same way, they simply impose that units that have been shut down, have to stay offline for the chosen period of time.

-### Step 5: allocationg a cost to startups or shutdowns
+### Step 5: allocating a cost to startups or shutdowns

 Costs can be allocated to startups or shutdowns by choosing a value for the [start\_up\_cost](@ref) or [shut\_down\_cost](@ref) respectively.